ProgrammingBlockchain/ProgrammingBlockchain/other_types_of_ownership/multi_sig.md

 }

 ```
-Before sending the transaction to the network, examine the need of CombineSignatures() method.
-Try to compare a full detail of transaction between bobSigned and fullySigned.
-It will seem both are identical.
-For this reason, it seems like the CombineSignatures() method is needless because mulit-signing has achieved without the CombineSignatures() method.
+Before sending the transaction to the network, examine the need of CombineSignatures() method: compare the two transactions 'bobSigned' and 'fullySigned' thoroughly.
+It will seem like they are identical.
+It seems like the CombineSignatures() method is needless in this case because the transaction got signed properly without the CombineSignatures() method.

-Let's look at the case that CombineSignatures() is required:
+Let's look at a case where CombineSignatures() is required:
 ```cs
 TransactionBuilder builderNew = new TransactionBuilder();
 TransactionBuilder builderForAlice = new TransactionBuilder();